 I saw him on and off over the years and witnessed how indefatigably he continued to walk the talk — drafting and selling his books, writing poetry, staying interested and involved.
 I didn’t see him selling books at markets as tragic or as a fall — I saw it as authentic and an affirmation of purpose — of life!

 I went to his funeral —now that was a sad, touching event but it ended triumphantly.
 When it was over, and his coffin was being carried down the aisle, those present started clapping and Jim was applauded out of the Church.
-“Have you ever seen anything like that before,” I asked Paul Ormonde, the author of this volume.
+“Have you ever seen anything like that before,” I asked the late Paul Ormonde, the author of this posthumous volume.
 “No, I haven’t!”

 This revised, updated and retitled biography of Paul Ormonde’s A Foolish Passionate Man — A biography of Jim Cairns includes new appraisals by colleagues who served with Cairns during the tumultuous years of the Whitlam Government (1972 — 1975) and others close to Cairns during his rise and fall.
 Ormonde’s insightful biography of Cairns now brings a contemporary focus to an extraordinary Australian politician whose restless ambition took him from a modest background to Treasurer and Deputy Prime Minister of Australia.
 Ormonde’s book delves Cairns’ psychological make-up while it traces a career accompanied by triumph, scandal, vilification, isolation and the outrage of his Labor supporters.
 His fundamental personal changes came when he was made Treasurer, and Junie Morosi, strong and beautiful, swept into his life and added a fresh approach to his ongoing critique of the economic and social fabric.